 The candidate may request that the reasons be provided in writing.
 If so requested, the information will be provided in writing.

 The Committee is composed of the following members:

-- Seven Tenured faculty members chosen as follows:
+1. Nine tenured faculty members chosen as follows:

 - Three from the College of the Pacific, one from each Division.

 - One from the San Francisco Campus

 - Four from any combination of the Schools and/or the Library, however no two of them shall be from the same School.

 The faculty members are nominated by the Professional Relations Committee and elected by the faculty at large for three year overlapping terms.
 No faculty member may be elected to serve for two consecutive terms.
 In making nominations, the balance of the committee should be kept in mind to ensure experimental science expertise and clinical education expertise is maintained if not identified in other representatives.

 2. An Assistant/Associate Provost who has faculty status is an ex-officio, non-voting member.